mcserversoft/documentation/docs/advanced/using-playit.gg-with-mcss.md

 After the tunnel is created, we follow the same process that we used to connect to the minecraft server above.

 :::info
-Due to the structure of the tunnel, you **have** to specify `https://` before the IP if you set SSL on in the panel settings.
+Due to the structure of the tunnel, you **have** to specify `https://` before the IP if you set SSL to true in the panel settings.
 Just like above, we need the port added to the end of the IP.

 It is normal to see the "Website not secure" warning when loading the panel.
 :::